 I have heard of research that determined men can only be attracted to one sex whereas women can legitimately be bisexual.
 Is this true?

 Not exactly.
 Men’s attraction is not necessarily limited to one sex.
-In fact, a recent lab experiment found that bisexual men experienced high levels of sexual arousal in response to both male sexual images and female sexual images (to read more about this study, click here) .1 The arousal pattern of bisexual men was distinct from that of heterosexual and homosexual men, who only experienced arousal in response to images of their desired sex (i.e., gay men were only aroused by images of men, while heterosexual men were only aroused by images of women).
+In fact, a recent lab experiment found that bisexual men experienced high levels of sexual arousal in response to both male sexual images and female sexual images (to read more about this study, click here) .
+The arousal pattern of bisexual men was distinct from that of heterosexual and homosexual men, who only experienced arousal in response to images of their desired sex (i.e., gay men were only aroused by images of men, while heterosexual men were only aroused by images of women).
 Were bisexual men equally aroused by both men and women?
 Not necessarily.
 Bisexual men usually experienced stronger arousal in response to one sex than the other (some were more strongly attracted to men, while others were more strongly attracted to women).
 However, this should not be taken to mean that bisexuality doesn’t really exist in men, because it does—it’s just that while bisexual men were indeed highly aroused by both sexes, they usually found one sex to be slightly more arousing.

-In summary, while it is indeed possible for both men and women to be bisexual, evidence from a variety of sources suggests that bisexuality may be a more natural occurrence among women than men.
+In summary, while it is indeed possible for both men and women to be bisexual, evidence from a variety of sources suggests that bisexuality may be a more common occurrence among women than men.

-1Rosenthal, A. M., Sylva, D., Safron, A., & Bailey, J. M. (2011).
+Rosenthal, A. M., Sylva, D., Safron, A., & Bailey, J. M. (2011).
 Sexual arousal patterns of bisexual men revisited.
 Biological Psychology, 88, 112-115.

-2Chivers, M. L., Rieger, G., Latty, E., & Bailey, J. M. (2004).
+Chivers, M. L., Rieger, G., Latty, E., & Bailey, J. M. (2004).
 A sex difference in the specificity of sexual arousal.
 Psychological Science, 15, 736-744.